Ex gratia payments to employees – a quick guide

 Paying sums into an employee’s pension scheme upon termination can be useful if the employee has used up the £30,000 tax-free amount for ex-gratia payments, as they can potentially pay any surplus into their pension scheme tax-free – for example, if an employee is receiving compensation for loss of employment (an “ex gratia payment”) of £40,000, then they could potentially receive the first £30,000 tax-free under section 403 ITEPA 2003, and they could potentially pay the remaining amount into their pension scheme under section 408 ITEPA 2003.
 However, this will depend on the circumstances and you should check your pension situation with your solicitor and accountant first, before making any decision about this.

-Statutory and enhanced redundancy payments fall within sections 401 to 416 of ITEPA 2003, and can therefore be paid tax-free (up to a maximum of £30,000) – provided they are paid genuinely on account of redundancy.
+Statutory and enhanced redundancy payments fall within sections 401 to 416 of ITEPA 2003, and can therefore be paid tax-free (up to a maximum of £30,000) – provided they are paid genuinely on account of redundancy (and may be paid through a redundancy settlement agreement).

 Compensation for discrimination